DarthJahus/Keypad/README.md

 *This program converts your keyboard numeric pad into a telephone-style keypad.*

 ## Layout
 The application is layout agnostic.
-You can use it either you're with QWERTY, AZERTY, Dvorak or any other.
+You can use it whether you're with QWERTY, AZERTY, Dvorak or any other.

 Here is the actual in-app layout: